 If you have ever wondered about eating your aquarium fish, here are the things you should know.

 Can You Eat Aquarium Fish?

-You can eat aquarium fish!
-It is not advisable to consume them raw, and it is cruel and unacceptable to eat them live.
+You can eat aquarium fish, but it is not advisable to consume them raw.
 Also, be aware that potentially negative health concerns are associated with fish that have not intentionally been bred and raised to be food.
 If you are considering eating any of your aquarium fish, you should be familiar with options for humane killing.
 You’ll also need experience with proper filleting, cooking, and storage of freshly caught and killed fish.

 You’ll also need to know for sure that the fish you are eating are not toxic to humans.
 Toxic fish are more common in saltwater fish than freshwater fish, but you should still thoroughly investigate this before eating any fish from your aquarium.
 On top of some fish being unsafe to consume, some fish just aren’t worth eating, whether it’s due to taste, size, or risk.